abdulbadii/ext4fsd-by-newest-VS-IDE/README.md

 Bobranten's
 https://github.com/bobranten/Ext4Fsd
 fork, which is a fork from https://sourceforge.net/p/ext2fsd/code/ci/Ext3Fsd-0.69/tree/ by Matt wu and KaHo Ng

-ext4fsd; ext2, ext3 and ext4 file system accessibility on Windows for newest MS Visual Studio IDE, VS2022
+**ext4fsd** is ext2, ext3 and ext4 file system accessibility on Windows
+This is for build on newest MS Visual Studio IDE, VS2022

 Requirement
 -----------